asreview/asreview/README.md

   software on existing systematic reviews.
 The software shows how many papers you could have potentially skipped during the systematic review.

+Our tutorial ["10 Minutes into ASReview"](https://asreview.readthedocs.io/en/latest/10minutes_asreview.html) is an introduction into ASReview for new users.
 The full documentation is available at [https://asreview.readthedocs.io](https://asreview.readthedocs.io)

 This Automatic Systematic Review software is being developed as part of a research project.
 This research project consists of multiple repositories.
 The